melissakikta/Kikta_Takeout_Menu/README.md

 ## ⭐ Features

-  * Repository Branches
+  * Displays the Entire Menu
-  * Main Protections
+  * Checks for Vaild Selections
-  * GitHub Actions on Pull Requests
+  * Calculates the Total
-  * Automated Cypress Testing
+  * Prints Order with Quantities and Total

 Back to [Table-of-Contents](#🚀-table-of-contents)